ahmetozlu/object_detection_chooch/README.md

 CHOOCH AI provides object detection in milliseconds and it is reachable any edge devices since it uses HTTP methods (as like a RESTful web service).

 ---
-Here are the cool features of this project:
+Some of the cool features of this project:

 - Detecting the objects in milliseconds.
 - Detecting the texts in milliseconds.